arangodb/kube-arangodb/chart/kube-arangodb/README.md

 ### `operator.scope`

-Scope on which Operator should work.
+Scope on which Operator will be configured.

 Default: `legacy`